FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/Installation_prerequisites_for_Unix_based_servers/_index.md

    </tbody>
 </table>

-During <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation, approximately 20 GB of free disk space is temporarily required for the extracted installer and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> files.
+During {{< SecureTransport/componentshortname  >}} installation, approximately 20 GB of free disk space is temporarily required for the extracted installer and {{< SecureTransport/componentshortname  >}} files.
 The files are removed when the installation completes.
 If the installation fails, you can reclaim the disk space by removing the `/tmp/AxwayTemptimestamp` directory.

-During <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> upgrade, the `/tmp` directory requires an additional 20 GB of free space for a total of approximately 40 GB of free space needed to upgrade.
+During {{< SecureTransport/componentshortname  >}} upgrade, the `/tmp` directory requires an additional 20 GB of free space for a total of approximately 40 GB of free space needed to upgrade.
 The additional `/tmp` directory space is not required for fresh installations or during normal operations.

 Alternatively, prior the upgrade, the `TEMPORARY_DIR` environment variable, pointing to a directory with sufficient space, can be exported to be used during the installation or upgrade.

-To install and run <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, the OS must be able to allocate at least 8 GB of memory to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+To install and run {{< SecureTransport/componentshortname  >}}, the OS must be able to allocate at least 8 GB of memory to {{< SecureTransport/componentshortname  >}}.
 On UNIX-based platforms, you can limit the system resources available using `ulimit` or similar commands.

 > **Note:**
 >